Hybrid Vascular and Cardiac Catheterization Lab

-“This lab is as state of the art as state of the art gets,” said Renato Santos, MD, describing Wake Forest Baptist Medical Center’s (WFBMC) hybrid cardiac and vascular catheterization lab.
+“This lab is as state of the art as state of the art gets,” said Renato Santos, MD, describing Wake Forest Baptist Medical Center’s (WFBMC) hybrid vascular and cardiac catheterization lab.

 “This lab offers patients, particularly high-risk patients, the most advanced therapies available for their specific cardiovascular lesions while minimizing procedural risk,” said cardiac surgeon Edward Kincaid, MD.

-The hybrid lab is the culmination of surgical techniques and technologies that have been developed to treat coronary artery disease, peripheral vascular disease, aneurysms and valve disorders over the last two decades.
+The hybrid vascular and cardiac catheterization lab is the culmination of surgical techniques and technologies that have been developed to treat coronary artery disease, peripheral vascular disease, aneurysms and valve disorders over the last two decades.
 “We are constantly striving for minimally invasive or less invasive surgery, more safety, more integration and efficiency, and this lab represents those efforts,” said Santos.

-The icing on the cake is the ability to use the imaging technology to transmit images to a lecture hall adjacent to the lab, so students, nurses and other physicians can watch the procedure live without having to scrub in.
+The icing on the cake is the ability to use the imaging technology to transmit images to a lecture hall adjacent to the vascular and cardiac catheterization lab, so students, nurses and other physicians can watch the procedure live without having to scrub in.

 “The hybrid lab is the best of both worlds.
 We can combine minimally invasive cardiovascular surgery with percutaneous treatment of aortic and cardiovascular disease in a single operation, which minimizes recovery time and improves patient outcomes and satisfaction,” said Dr. Kincaid, “and we can convert to an open surgery in an emergency situation.
 We are excited that the Heart & Vascular Center at WFBMC is able to offer our referring physicians better treatment options for their patients involving ever-less-invasive approaches.”

 Contact Wake Forest Baptist

 Request an appointment online.
 Or, for more information about the vascular and cardiac catheterization lab, please call 888-716-WAKE.